ArtSabintsev/Zephyr/README.md

 ```ruby
 pod 'Zephyr'
 ```
-- Add `import Zephyr` to any `.Swift` file that references FontBlaster via a CocoaPods installation.
+- Add `import Zephyr` to any `.Swift` file that references Zephyr via a CocoaPods installation.

 #### Manual Installation